ratwolfzero/hopalong_python/README.md

 ### Straightforward Loops and Direct Iteration

-The design intentionally refrains from using NumPy's vectorization features and parallel iteration with  Python’s zip() function in favor of direct iteration.This straightforward structure optimizes JIT compilation, allowing for efficient translation into machine code and minimizing overhead from complex control flows.
+This straightforward structure optimizes JIT compilation, allowing for efficient translation into machine code and minimizing overhead from complex control flows.

 ### Dummy Calls